astronomer/docs/learn/airflow-kafka.md

 ## Step 2: Create two Kafka connections

-The Kafka Airflow provider uses a Kafka connection associated with the `kafka_conn_id` parameter of each operator to interact with a Kafka cluster.
+The Kafka Airflow provider uses a Kafka connection assigned to the `kafka_conn_id` parameter of each operator to interact with a Kafka cluster.
 For this tutorial you define two Kafka connections, because two different consumers will be created.

 1. In your web browser, go to `localhost:8080` to access the Airflow UI.

 2. Click **Admin** > **Connections** > **+** to create a new connection.

 3. Name your connection `kafka_default` and select the **Apache Kafka** connection type.
 Provide the details for the connection to your Kafka cluster as JSON in the **Extra** field.
+The key-value pairs for your connection depend on what kind of Kafka cluster you are connecting to.
+Most operators in the Kafka Airflow provider mandate that you define the `bootstrap.servers` key and you can find a full list of optional connection parameters in the [librdkafka documentation](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md).
 If you are connecting to a local Kafka cluster created with the `server.properties` in the info box from the [Prerequisites](#prerequisites) section, use the following configuration:

     ```json
     {